relund/gMOIP/README.md

 The `gMOIP` package can be used to make 2D and 3D plots of linear programming (LP), integer linear programming (ILP), or mixed integer linear programming (MILP) models with up to three objectives.
+This include the polytope, integer points, ranges and iso profit curve.
 Plots of both the solution and criterion space are possible.
 For instance the non-dominated (Pareto) set for bi-objective LP/ILP/MILP programming models.

 The package also include an `inHull` function for checking if a set of points is inside/at/outside the convex hull of a set of vertices (for arbitrary dimension).

+Finally, the package also contains functions for generating (non-dominated) points in \(\mathbb{R}_n\) and classifying non-dominated points as supported extreme, supported non-extreme and unsupported.

 ## Usage